-A pre-existing business relationship does not arise solely from a participation interest in a lending transaction because such an interest does not result in a financial contract or a financial transaction between the consumer and the participating party.
-The Commission declines to add a specific provision for franchised dealers.
+A pre-existing business relationship does not arise, however, solely from a participation interest in a lending transaction because such an interest does not result in a financial contract or a financial transaction between the consumer and the participating party.
+The Agencies decline to add a specific provision for franchised dealers.
 The statute contains no special provision addressing franchised dealers, as it does for licensed agents.
-Moreover, a franchised dealer and a manufacturer generally are not affiliates and thus are subject to the GLBA privacy rule relating to information sharing with non-affiliated third parties.
-The Commission also finds no basis for including within the meaning of "preexisting business relationship" any affiliate that shares a common trade name or representatives, or that operates from the same location or offers similar products.
-Finally, the Commission declines to add a provision that would create a pre-existing business relationship when a consumer obtains a product or service without charge from a person.
+Moreover, a franchised dealer and a manufacturer generally are not affiliates and thus are subject to the GLBA privacy rules relating to information sharing with non-affiliated third parties.
+The Agencies also find no basis for including within the meaning of "preexisting business relationship" any affiliate that shares a common trade name or representatives, or that operates from the same location or offers similar products.
+Finally, the Agencies decline to add a provision that would create a pre-existing business relationship when a consumer obtains a product or service without charge from a person.
 Such a provision would be overly broad, is not necessary given the breadth of the statutory definition of "pre-existing business relationship," and could result in circumvention of the notice requirement.

-Proposed § 680.20(d)(1) provided four examples of the pre-existing business relationship exception.
-In the final rule, these examples have been renumbered as § 680.3(j)(2)(i)-(iv), and revised to illustrate the definition of "pre-existing business relationship," rather than the corresponding exception.
+Proposed § \\.20(d)(1) provided four examples of the pre-existing business relationship exception.
+In the final rules, these examples have been renumbered as § \\.20(b)(4)(ii) and (iii), and revised to illustrate the definition of "pre-existing business relationship," rather than the corresponding exception.

-The two examples relating to the first and second prongs of the definition of 'pre-existing business relationship' have been revised in $\S 680.3(j)(2)(i)$ and (ii) to focus on a loan account creditor as the person with the pre-existing business relationship, but are otherwise substantively similar to the proposal.
-One commenter recommended expanding the example now contained in § 680.3(j)(2)(i) to refer to the licensed agent that wrote the policy or services the relationship.
-The Commission believes that adding the term "licensed agent" to the definition is sufficient and sees no reason to further complicate this example to illustrate how the definition applies to licensed agents.
+The two examples relating to the first and second prongs of the definition of "pre-existing business relationship" have been revised in § \\.20(b)(4)(ii)(A) and (B) to focus on a depository institution as the person with the preexisting business relationship, but are otherwise substantively similar to the proposal.
+One commenter recommended expanding the example now contained in § \\.20(b)(4)(ii)(A) to refer to the licensed agent that wrote the policy or services the relationship.
+The Agencies believe that adding the term "licensed agent" to the definition is sufficient and see no reason to further complicate this example to illustrate how the definition applies to licensed agents.

-Section 680.3(j)(2)(iii) is new and illustrates when a pre-existing business relationship is created in the context of a mortgage loan.
+Section .20(b)(4)(ii)(C) is new and illustrates when a pre-existing business relationship is created in the context of a mortgage loan.
 This example specifically addresses circumstances where either the loan or ownership of the servicing rights to the loan is sold to a third party.
 As this example illustrates, sale of the entire loan by the original lender terminates the financial transaction between the consumer and that lender and creates a new financial transaction between the consumer and the purchaser of the loan.
 However, the original lender's sale of a fractional interest in the loan to an investor does not create a new financial transaction between the consumer and the investor.
 When the original lender sells a fractional interest in the consumer's loan to an investor but also retains an ownership interest in the loan, however, the original lender continues to have a pre-existing business relationship with the consumer because the consumer obtained a loan from the lender and the lender continues to own an interest in the loan.
 In addition, the ownership of servicing rights coupled with direct dealings with the consumer results in a financial transaction between the consumer and the owner of the servicing rights, thereby creating a preexisting business relationship between the consumer and the owner of the servicing rights.
-The Commission notes that a financial institution that owns servicing rights generally has a customer relationship with the consumer and an obligation to provide a GLBA privacy notice to the consumer.
+The Agencies note that a financial institution that owns servicing rights generally has a customer relationship with the consumer and an obligation to provide a GLBA privacy notice to the consumer.